 "Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight." -Proverbs 3:5-6

-Trusting the Lord and His ways, how He's leading us, can be really easy when we're going through a promised land, or when everything is working out well around us.
-It's easier to hear the Lord on the mountain-top, and it gives us a false sense of pride that our trust in the Lord will never waver because clearly we're good at this whole walking with God thing!
+Trusting the Lord and His ways, how He's leading us, can be really easy when we're going through a promised land or when everything is working out well around us.
+It's easier to trust God on the mountain-top.

 But what happens to our faith when we go through a wilderness season or dark period?
 That's what God wants to know.
 He wants to know if we can follow Him in the valley.
 He wants to know if we'll remain faithful to Him when things get hard.
 The truth is, our trust tends to wane when we are led into a wilderness season.

 Often we grow weary in the wilderness, and then we say things like, "how long Oh Lord?"
 "Have you left me here to die?"
-(Actual words written in one of my journals).
 Because trusting God when the path before us isn't laid out out with clarity is really, really hard.

 God Anoints David